Intro to Medicare Video

 A Medicare Supplement Insurance policy, also known as Medigap, helps pay some of the health care costs that Original Medicare (Parts A & B) doesn't cover.

-Part B of Medicare currently has a $183 annual deductible, then pays 80% of eligible expenses to an unlimited amount.
+Part B of Medicare for 2022 has a $233 annual deductible, then pays 80% of eligible expenses to an unlimited amount.
 A basic supplement policy covers the other 20% of the part B charges, which is why most people on Medicare purchase either a Medicare Supplement or a Medicare Advantage plan.
 They limit your financial exposure!

 Options that can be added to a Medicare Supplement policy include: